 England moved from the old letter-grade system to a numerical scale in 2017.
 GCSE grades now run from 9 (the highest) to 1 (the lowest).
-Grade 4 is considered a standard pass, and grade 5 is described as a strong pass.
-Most sixth forms and colleges treat grade 5 as their minimum requirement for the subjects relevant to a student's chosen A-level programme.
+Grade 4 is considered a standard pass — the minimum many employers and institutions will accept — while grade 5 is described as a strong pass and is increasingly the threshold used by sixth forms for entry onto A-level courses.

-Here is something that surprises many parents: a grade 9 is not simply the equivalent of the old top grade.
-It is awarded to roughly the top 3 to 4 per cent of students nationally in each subject.
-It is genuinely exceptional, and it is worth knowing this when setting realistic targets with your child.
+Here is something many parents find genuinely surprising: a grade 9 is not simply the equivalent of the old A*.
+It is awarded to roughly the top 3–4% of students nationally in each subject.
+The old A* was awarded to around 8% of students.
+This means grade 9 is a more selective distinction than most people realise — and it is worth knowing this when setting targets, so expectations are grounded in reality rather than assumption.

-The difference between tutoring that produces real improvement and tutoring that simply provides reassurance usually comes down to one thing: whether sessions are diagnostic and targeted, or just a repeat of what has already been taught in school.
-Good tutoring starts by identifying the specific gaps in a student's knowledge and working backwards from there.
+The difference between tutoring that produces real improvement and tutoring that simply provides reassurance comes down to one thing: whether the sessions are diagnostic and targeted, or just a repetition of what the student has already been taught in school.
+Effective tutoring starts by identifying the specific gaps — not just the subjects a student finds hard, but the precise topics and skills within those subjects where marks are being lost.

-A few practical things that make a meaningful difference:
+A few things that make a meaningful difference:

 When is the right time to start GCSE tutoring?